 The Language Education programme can be studied full time or part time.
 You will study a number of compulsory and option courses and complete a dissertation to be awarded a MSc in Language Education.

-The Language Education programme will develop your knowledge and critical awareness of how we teach languages, how we learn languages and how we use languages, in order to enable you to best teach the languages you know.
-The Language Education programme welcomes current and future teachers of ALL languages including English as a foreign or additional language, European languages, Mandarin and other world languages, Sign Languages, as well as any heritage, community and regional languages.
 This programme will enable you to become a ‘future thinking’ language educator, empowered to respond to transnational migration flows, digital developments, and various models of language education policy.
-The Language Education programme is distinctive – it is positioned in our global world and seeks to develop Language Educators that are agents of change, ensuring their learners are equipped to become multilingual, pluriliterate citizens.
+The MSc Language Education programme is distinctive – it is positioned in our global world and seeks to develop Language Educators that are agents of change, ensuring their learners are equipped to become multilingual, pluriliterate citizens.
+It is a programme that celebrates linguistic and cultural diversity, and has a robust theoretical foundation, while bridging the link between theory and practice.

 Masters degrees at the University of Edinburgh comprise 180 credits.
 The first 120 credits make up a Postgraduate Diploma and assuming an average mark of 50% or more is achieved, then students can continue to the final 60 credits of the programme which is known as the dissertation component.
 Successful completion of the 180 credits leads to the award of MSc.